 Over the years, the advancements in artificial intelligence have been tremendous.
 Our need for technology is only continuing to grow every day.
 We see A.I. in our homes, our work, and of course in the mobile devices we use everyday.
 But how will A.I. change the medical world?

-For some, the advancement of A.I. into the medical world is quite unsettling.
+For some people, the advancement of A.I. into the medical world is quite unsettling.
 Patients rely on their doctors and physicians to get the proper medical care and handle any prescriptions they need.
 But what would happen when you lose that physical interaction?

-The answer of course lies in the future.
-But many advancements with A.I. have already begun to take shape and are helping in more ways than we would expect.
+The answer, of course, lies in the future.
+But many advancements with A.I. have already begun to take place and started to help in more ways than we would expect.

 As technology grows and changes, we are able to learn more about the world and discover things that were once unknown such as genetic coding or DNA modifications.
 With such large amounts of new data being produced, it is almost necessary for A.I. to be used so we are able to store and track this data.